In all my years of worldly adventures, I couldn’t wrap my head around One Bag Travel. The sheer statement held an incomprehensible gravity.

 Pack Dimensions (L(height)xWxD): Fully assembled – 20” x 12.6” x 9”; Detachable Briefcase – 20” x 12.6” x 3”; Main Bag Without Briefcase – 20” x 12.6” x 5.5”

 Weight: 3.08 pounds (1.4kg)

-I didn’t actually take the Nayo Smart Combo on a true one bag travel adventure like the other bags before publishing this post.
+I didn’t actually take this pack on a true one bag travel adventure like the other bags before publishing this post.
 I did, however, take it as my “personal item” on a trip along with my Pacsafe AT21 Wheeled Carryon luggage.

-This was a gamble, because the dimensions of the Nayo Smart Combo are above most personal item allowances; it’s a bit taller and deeper than size guidelines usually permit.
+This was a gamble, because the dimensions of this bag are above most personal item allowances; it’s a bit taller and deeper than size guidelines usually permit.
 But many airlines don’t pay strict attention to this (just look at the number of women who carry gigantic totes as their “purse”), and I knew if I had to, I could check the Pacsafe.

-I didn’t have to check the Pacsafe, and I absolutely adored the Nayo Smart Combo as my personal item for the following reasons:
+I didn’t have to check the Pacsafe, and I absolutely adored the combo backpack as my personal item for the following reasons:

 - The briefcase part was perfect for my laptop, e-reader, charging cords, and other business/electronic accoutrements.

 - The main bag without the briefcase became my day bag at my destination, and was the perfect size for my zero waste kit, notebook, jacket, miscellaneous items that I would keep in a purse, and bottle of water.

 - There are lots of pockets that are all useful for a variety of purposes.
 It took me a while to remember where I was keeping various things, but once I got into a rhythm it was great for organization and easy access.